Track MCP LogoTrack MCP

 curl -LsSf https://astral.sh/uv/install.sh | sh

-• Global API Key (Recommended): Full access to all entities across your Rootly instance.
-Required for organization-wide visibility across teams, schedules, and incidents.
+• Global API Key: Full access across the Rootly instance.
+Best for organization-wide visibility.

-• Team API Key: Team Admin permissions with full read/edit access to entities owned by that team.
-Suitable for team-specific workflows.
+• Team API Key: Access limited to entities owned by that team.

-• Personal API Key: Inherits the permissions of the user who created it.
-Works for individual use cases but may have limited visibility.
+• Personal API Key: Access matches the user who created it.

 With uv